yazan828/BeEF-Framework/README.md

 The primary purpose of BeEF is to allow qualified penetration testers to evaluate the security measures of web browsers and examine exploitability by simulating the attacks.
 However, BeEF is also used by hackers who are either targeting specific victims or spreading hooks through the network to gather sensitive information without consent.
 Plus, BeEF is continuously being used for educational purposes due to its simplicity and strong capability [4][4].
 ## How To Protect Against BeEF?
 To protect a browser against BeEF or any other browser explotation tool, a number  of steps should be taken:
-* Continously update you browser
+* Continously update you browser:

 When a vulnerability in a web browser is found, the vendor often releases a patch to fix the issue causing it.
 Hence, updating web browser provides protection against more recent exploits.
-* Do not click on suspicious links or attachments
+* Do not click on suspicious links or attachments:

 Most social engineering techniques are often used by tricking targets to open URLs to suspicious websites.
 Hence, verifying that an attachment is legitimate is important before clicking it.
 There are multiple online tools to check if the recieved URL is safe or not such as [11]
-* Install firewall and other security software Firewalls act as a strong barrier between the internet and the web browser which detects, blocks suspicious websites, and catches threats before breaching web security
+* Install firewall and other security software:

+Firewalls act as a strong barrier between the internet and the web browser which detects, blocks suspicious websites, and catches threats before breaching web security
 ## Demonstration
 This is a short demonstration on how BeEF Framework works on LAN networks.
 To start, you can install BeEF in few quick steps.
 (See [8][8] if you encouter any errors)